mrz1836/paymail-inspector/README.md

 Inspiration and code snippets from [dnssec](https://github.com/binaryfigments/dnssec) and [check-ssl](https://github.com/wycore/check-ssl)

-Utilized [terminalizer](https://terminalizer.com/) to record cool gifs!
+Utilized [terminalizer](https://terminalizer.com/) to record example gifs

 View the [contributing guidelines](CONTRIBUTING.md) and follow the [code of conduct](CODE_OF_CONDUCT.md).